 Making whipped cream the typical way requires a whisk and chilled bowl or an electric mixer.
 A cream whipper makes the process of making whipped cream easy; add the ingredients, set up the whipper, shake, and dispense.

 With a whipped cream dispenser, you can keep your desserts at room temperature and only worry about keeping the dispenser cold – easily achieved in a small cooler with some ice.
 Use one of the tips that comes with the whipped cream dispenser to pipe whipped cream just before serving!

 A prepared cream whipper can be stored in the refrigerator for up to ten days, always ready to dispense whipped cream.
 Regular whipped cream cannot be stored that long, and it would need to be re-whisked prior to use.

 Using a cream whipper is basically like making your own fresh Reddi-Wip.

-The only downside of the cream whipper is that you can’t put anything in it that isn’t liquid or easily dissolved in liquid – so whipped cream with pieces of fruit, zest, or chunks of anything is out.
+The main downside of using a whipped cream canister is that you can’t add anything in it that isn’t liquid or easily dissolved in liquid.

 - Cream whipper